Siem4all/Online_Bus_System/README.md

 5. Create odaabus database and import the database/odaabus.sql file into it

-6. Open Command Prompt and type "cd /xampp/htdocs/project name" or "cd /wamp/www/project name"
+6. Open Command Prompt and type "cd /xampp/htdocs/odaabus" or "cd /wamp/www/odaabus"

 7. Type "php artisan serve" to run the project, copy the generated URL [http://127.0.0.1:8000] and paste it into your browser URL